Logo, Nigeria

 Logo is a Local Government Area of Benue State, Nigeria.
 Its headquarters are in the town of Ugba.
+Logo Local Government Area was established in December 1996 following its separation from Katsina-Ala Local Government Area.
+The name "Logo" originates from the Logo stream, which flows across the area from East to West.

 It has an area of 1,408 km^{2} and a population of 169,063 at the 2006 census.

 The postal code of the area is 980.